 Prerequisites: MATH 101 or 111, CS 101.
+Placed in Courses in Reserve 3/27/13.

 ENGL 408 Modern Poetry

 A study of modern poetry.
 This course traces the development of English and American poetry since World War I, from the formalism of the early 20th-century through the emergence of free-verse, and including recent developments in post-modern poetry.
 Prerequisite: HUMN 201 or HUMN 202.